alemart/surgescript/docs/engine/vector2.md

 Vector2
 =======

-A vector in 2D space.
+Vector2 is a vector in 2D space.
 A vector is a mathematical object that has direction and length, usually represented by an arrow.
 A Vector2 can also be represented by a pair of *(x,y)* coordinates.

 In SurgeScript, vectors are immutable.
 Once created, you can't change their coordinates directly.
 In order to bring about change (say, in the position of an [entity](entity)), you need to create a new vector.